 Frequently Asked Questions (FAQ)

 You sit down for a cup of coffee and place your smartphone on the table.
 The phone lights up and starts to charge automatically – without connectors or cables.
-Easy as that.
 Just grab your phone on your way out in the morning, and charge it wherever you need to – at home, the office, the library, on the train, in your car or at the local café.
-As wireless charging becomes more and more mainstream, we’re certain that wireless charging hotspots will soon be available everywhere.
+As wireless charging becomes more and more mainstream, wireless charging hotspots will soon be available everywhere.

 No. It’s normal for your phone to get slightly warm when charging wirelessly, so this is nothing to worry about.
 All ZENS products have passed appropriate safety tests.
 When using a regular plug-in charger, you’ll notice that the charger warms up a little.
 It’s the same with wireless charging.